Rothamsted/knetminer-common/README.md

 our current one is [GitHub Actions][30].
 You can reuse our [common GH Actions file][50].
 As you can see, this does the very minimal, that is:

   1. Defines common stuff like the Java version to use for the build
-  1. Downloads common files and scripts we use to build
+  1. Downloads common files and scripts we use to build (from this hereby repository)
   1. Runs the downloaded `[ci-build/build.sh][170]`
   1. Keeps Maven files into a cache, to ensure performance (and contribute to the environment...)

 [170]: ci-build/build.sh

-This assumes that you define authentication values, via [GitHub Actions secrets][60].
+This assumes that you define a number of authentication values, via [GitHub Actions secrets][60].

 The `build.sh` script is designed to manage releases as well.
 You can run a build manually, from the GH Actions control panel.
 From there, set proper variables there about the new release version you want and the next Maven